-Real user monitoring is the collection of real user data from apps or websites.
+Real user monitoring (RUM) is the collection of real user data from apps or websites.
 Businesses use this data to improve user experiences.
-Real user monitoring tools are applications, scripts, and code that provide performance metrics from real users.
+RUM tools are applications, scripts, and code that provide performance metrics from real users.

 There are a variety of real user monitoring tools from vendor solutions to open source or the ability to build your own with the timing specifications.
 Tools gather data and provide a holistic picture of how visitors use websites and applications and how well, or poorly, the websites and systems are functioning.

-Often RUM tools are used with synthetic monitoring tools to provide a complete, 360° view of both user behaviors and system health.
-Synthetic monitoring simulates real user behavior through agents during tests.
+Often RUM tools are used with active monitoring tools to provide a complete, 360° view of both user behaviors and system health.
+Active monitoring simulates real user behavior through agents during tests.
 These tests can be run 24/7 to capture any potential threat to user experience.

-Synthetic monitoring is best used to monitor the entire infrastructure, meaning each piece of hardware, software, or cloud component that’s part of an application or website.
-RUM has data from everywhere, so it paints a complete picture—but all that data can become overwhelming; synthetic is more controlled with fewer variables, so it is less noisy.
+Active monitoring is best used to monitor the entire infrastructure, meaning each piece of hardware, software, or cloud component that’s part of an application or website.
+Real user monitoring has data from everywhere, so it paints a complete picture — but all that data can become overwhelming.
+Active monitoring is more controlled with fewer variables, so it is less noisy.

 How different RUM tools work